HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Related Work

 To enhance global plausibility, MVDiffusion ~\citep{MVDiffusion} and Roomdreamer ~\citep{roomDreamer} generate multiple images in a single batch to form a panorama, though without geometry generation.
 Gaudi~\citep{bautista2022gaudi}, directly generates global 3D scene representation, producing 3D scenes with globally plausible content, but the quality is limited by the scarcity of 3D data with text.

-Our pipeline generates views of the scene autoregressively but in batches.
+Inspired previous works, our pipeline generates views of the scene autoregressively but in batches.
 Compared to image-by-image generation pipelines~\citep{text2room,chung2023luciddreamer,shriram2024realmdreamer}, batch generation scales better and benefits from the built-in cross-view consistency of multi-view models.
 Additionally, by including depth images, HouseCrafter addresses scale ambiguity and leverages geometry from previous steps to generate novel views.

 \textbf{Layout-guided 3D Scene Generation.} Complimenting to text, the layout provides the detailed position of objects in the scene.
 Early work~\citep{vidanapathirana2021plan2scene} is able to uplift a 2D floorplan to a 3D house model but only focuses on the architectural structure, \ie floor, wall, ceiling.
-Also conditioned on 2D layout, BlockFusion\cite{blockfusion} achieves commendable results in geometry generation but does not generate texture.
+Also conditioned on 2D layout, BlockFusion ~\citep{blockfusion} achieves commendable results in geometry generation but does not generate texture.

-For both geometry and texture generation, Ctrl-Room~\citep{ctrlRoom} and ControlRoom3D~\citep{ctrlRoom3d} show that 3D layout guidance improves geometry and object arrangement compared to text-only methods~\citep{text2room}.
-However, these methods generate a single panorama, limited to room-scale scenes.
+For joint geometry and texture generation, Ctrl-Room~\citep{ctrlRoom} and ControlRoom3D~\citep{ctrlRoom3d} demonstrate that incorporating 3D layout guidance to generate a room significantly improves geometric fidelity and object arrangement compared to text-only methods~\citep{text2room}.

+SceneCraft~\citep{yang2024scenecraft} further extends this idea by introducing a framework for generating house-scale scenes guided by 3D bounding boxes of scene components.
+However, relying on 3D proxy boxes for guidance requires that users spend more effort managing and designing the proxies.
+In contrast, representing the scene with a 2D layout can provides a more user-friendly alternative, as it simplifies the editing of scene composition.

 CC3D~\citep{bahmani2023cc3d}, closest to our work, uses 2D layout guidance to produce a 3D neural radiance field, enabling textured mesh but still limited to single-room scenes.
 Our method effectively uses 2D layout guidance to scale to larger scenes, such as entire houses.